 It’s not always been rose gold and sunburst dials.
 Shinola got shellacked by the FTC in 2015 over “American-made” labeling; there’ve been fights over “in-house” claims by up-and-coming brands, and big names like Niall have winked out of business in an instant.

 The biggest trends, though, have been great for consumers.
 Quality mechanical watchmakers of the old school like RGM have quietly stayed the course, keeping traditional, luxury-level watchmaking alive Stateside and inspiring young tinkerers.
-Larger, mainstream brands, Shinola included, are dipping their toes in mechanical watches for the first time.
+Larger, mainstream brands, Shinola included, are all-in for mechanical watches.
 Smaller first-wave brands like Weiss are continuing to grow and break into the public consciousness.
 The affordable market has shattered into a sea of microbrands run by up-and-comers like Harris, some of them successful, and each with its own dynamic vision and accessible models.

-The result for buyers at the tail end of 2018 is more great watches at every price range, from $100 to $10,000.
-Heading into 2019, these are a few great American brands and watches to keep an eye on.
+The result for buyers as of 2020 is more great watches at every price range, from $100 to $10,000.
+Below are some of our favorites.

-Jonathan Ferrer cut his teeth on watch design at Movado, during an internship his junior year at the New Jersey Institute of Technology.
-In 2015 he founded his own microbrand, Brew Watches, inspired by industrial espresso machines, and raised $40,000 on Kickstarter.
+In 2015, Jonathan Ferrer founded Brew Watches, inspired by industrial espresso machines, and raised $40,000 on Kickstarter.
 In 2017 he shipped about 200 watches, made from Japanese and Chinese parts assembled in Switzerland.
-It’s 2018 that’s been his coming out party, though: Brew’s new Retrograph line, a rectangular watch with a classic bent and a Seiko meca-quartz movement that Ferrer assembles himself in Brooklyn, came out in December.
-Ferrer was inspired by “telephone timer” chronographs that first emerged in the 1930s and had hash marks every three minutes to let the wearer know it was time to insert more quarters for their call; the Retrograph has extra hash marks through 35 seconds, the ideal time to pull an espresso shot.
-“There are diver watches that have bezels that tell you how much oxygen you have in your tank, or racer chronographs that have lap timers built in,” Ferrer says.
-“I find it to be a playful way to connect a specific purpose of timekeeping to an experience that people enjoy.”
+Now, Brew’s newest line is the Mastergraph, a rectangular watch with a classic bent and a Seiko meca-quartz movement that Ferrer assembles himself.
+He was inspired by “telephone timer” chronographs that first emerged in the 1930s and had hash marks every three minutes to let the wearer know it was time to insert more quarters for their call.
+The Retrograph has extra hash marks through 35 seconds, the ideal time to pull an espresso shot.

 When it was founded in 2012, Shinola was a game-changer for American watches, touting its local Detroit staff as part of the city’s Renaissance, and the watches they assembled with Swiss quartz movements as a return to an American-made ethos.
-Since then, some would say the American watch movement had left them behind, moving on to younger, smaller brands, and moving toward the mechanical.
-Shinola showed signs of catching up in 2017 with its limited-edition Lake Erie Monster dive watch, which had a Ronda AG mechanical movement.
-Now a mechanical watch is a permanent part of the company’s lineup —- with a Sellita automatic movement this time — available with a black, orange, or blue dial.
+Since then, some would say the American watch movement has left them behind, moving on to younger, smaller brands, and moving toward the mechanical.
+Shinola shows signs of catching up, however, with mechanical watches a permanent part of the company’s lineup — including the brand’s flagship model, the Runwell.

 Movement: Sellita SW200-1 automatic

-Oak & Oscar’s founder Chase Fancher ditched a real estate job in 2015 to start his Chicago-based brand — Fancher has said he wants his watches to be talked about forty years from now.
-His new watch, and the brand’s first permanent installment (the others being limited editions), should be part of that discussion.
-The Humboldt was inspired by adventurer Alexander von Humboldt and takes the brand in a decidedly field watch-direction: with its 200m water resistance rating, thick sapphire crystal, sandwich dial with plenty of lume and dependable ETA movement, it’s what Fancher calls the “perfect everyday, go anywhere-kind of watch.”
-Expected delivery will be in late spring of 2019.
+Oak & Oscar’s founder Chase Fancher ditched a real estate job in 2015 to start his Chicago-based brand.
+His newest watch, the Olmsted, is the second permanent member of the collection (the rest were limited editions).
+It was inspired by the founder of landscape architecture, Frederick Law Olmsted, and takes the brand in a decidedly field-watch direction: with its 100m water resistance rating, double domed sapphire crystal, sandwich dial with plenty of lume and dependable ETA movement, it’s another example of what Fancher considers the “perfect everyday, go-anywhere kind of watch.”

 Vortic Railroad Watch Edition

 “We hope to remind everyone that the United States used to be the world superpower of watchmaking,” says R.T.
-Custer, cofounder of Vortic Watch Company.
-They’ve found a unique way to prod that memory.
+Custer, cofounder of Vortic Watch Company, which has found a unique way to prod that memory.
 Each of the brand’s watches is centered around an antique pocket watch movement, dial, and hands, refurbished and placed inside a custom-made case.
-The Railroad Edition uses only refurbished “railroad grade” watches made by American companies like Elgin, Waltham, and Illinois.
-The watches are huge, of course—each around 51mm— and though they are all different, each has an absolute eye full of American heritage watchmaking waiting behind its display caseback.
+The Railroad Edition uses only refurbished “railroad-grade” watches made by American companies like Elgin, Waltham, and Illinois.
+The watches are huge, of course — each around 51mm — and though they’re all different, each is chock-full of American watchmaking heritage contained within its display case back.